 The song uses only four chords, but they’re an interesting four: C minor, E-flat major, A-flat major, and G7.
 To find out why they sound so good together, let’s do a little music theory.

-I’m delighted to announce the launch of a new interactive online music course called Theory for Producers: The Black Keys.
+I’m delighted to announce the launch of a new interactive online music course called Theory for Producers.
 It’s a joint effort by Soundfly and the NYU MusEDLab, representing the culmination of several years worth of design and programming.
 We’re super proud of it.

 The course makes the abstractions of music theory concrete by presenting them in the form of actual songs you’re likely to already know.
 You can play and improvise along with the examples right in the web browser using the aQWERTYon, which turns your computer keyboard into an easily playable instrument.
 You can also bring the examples into programs like Ableton Live or Logic for further hands-on experimentation.
 We’ve spiced up the content with videos and animations, along with some entertaining digressions into the Stone Age and the auditory processing abilities of frogs.